-U.S. Navy sailor’s mom encouraged him to pass military details to China, prosecutor says
+US Navy sailor’s mom encouraged him to pass military details to China, prosecutor says

 Assistant U.S. Attorney Fred Sheppard made the accusation at a hearing in federal court in San Diego in urging the judge not to release Jinchao Wei, who was arrested last week on a rarely used espionage charge.

 Prosecutors did not name the woman in court.
-As a result of that the AP could not try to find her or people who could comment on her behalf.
+As a result of that The Associated Press could not try to find her or people who could comment on her behalf.

 Wei is one of two sailors based in California accused of providing sensitive military information to China — including details on wartime exercises, naval operations and critical technical material.
 Prosecutors have not said whether the two were courted or paid by the same Chinese intelligence officer as part of a larger scheme.